 For example, a chain stitch & a slip stitch is the same in both terms but a single crochet in US terms is known as a double crochet in UK terms!!
 ALWAYS check to see if your pattern uses UK or US terms to avoid getting frustrated and more importantly a project that just looks nothing like you had planned!!

-To make an adjustable magic loop, hold the end of the yarn under your thumb wrap the yarn twice around the fingers of your left hand to create an ‘x’ shape – the working end of the yarn will be behind your fingers.
+To make an adjustable magic circle, hold the end of the yarn under your thumb wrap the yarn twice around the fingers of your left hand to create an ‘x’ shape – the working end of the yarn will be behind your fingers.

 Turn your hand so the palm is facing the floor, insert the hook under the first line of yarn and hook the working yarn (nearer your knuckles), pull this yarn under the first row of yarn so you have a stitch attached to a large loop and a tail.

-Pull the loose ends of yarn and the loop will tighten – great isn’t it?
+Once you have all 11 HDC pull the loose ends of yarn and the loop will tighten – great isn’t it?

 You should now have 12 stitches in your circle, slst to the top of the chain.